 While a nurse will probably have a range of contacts through their existing colleagues and nursing school alums, a professional organization will widen the circle.
 This can help them meet prospective employers or find a mentor.
 Through these additional contacts, they may hear about nursing positions becoming available before they are widely known.
 And simply by meeting and talking to a wider circle of professionals, they will improve their knowledge.

-Professional organizations may have additional perks such as conferences or discounts on courses that nurses can use to hear about new developments or boost their skills in a particular area.
+Professional organizations may offer additional perks, such as conferences or discounts on courses, that nurses can use to hear about new developments or boost their skills in a particular area.
 They may also provide career support and resources to help them succeed on their career path.

 Apply for new positions.

-Once a nurse is confident they have the qualifications and expertise necessary to aim for a promotion, they should start looking for positions.
+Once nurses are confident they have the qualifications and expertise necessary to aim for a promotion, they should start looking for positions.
 There may be further opportunities in the medical facility where they already work, where they may have an advantage as the employers already know their capabilities.
-Or they may opt to look elsewhere, taking the experience they have gained in their current employment to be developed in a differnursing levels,es are in demand at all nursing levels, so any time and money invested in gaining additional qualifications are likely to be quickly rewarded.
-Nurses should look at their options and see where their nursing career can take them.
+Or they may opt to look elsewhere, taking the experience they have gained in their current employment to be developed in different nursing levels; es are in demand at all nursing levels, so any time and money invested in gaining additional qualifications will likely be quickly rewarded.
+Nurses should examine their options and see where their nursing career can take them.